anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Such parameters may be defined in future work ({{I-D.ietf-anima-brski-discovery}}).
 These parameters, if understood by the Pledge, help in selecting the optimal matching onboarding protocol variant of cBRSKI.
-If the Pledge does not understand these parameters, it can select any one of the two join-ports for cBRSKI onboarding.
+If the Pledge does not understand these parameters, it can select any one of the returned join-ports for cBRSKI onboarding.
-If the attempt subsequently fails, the Pledge repeats the attempt using the other discovered join-port as defined by {{cBRSKI}}.
+If the attempt subsequently fails, the Pledge repeats the attempt using another discovered join-port as defined by {{cBRSKI}}.